Tay Whale: History

 Finally on 25 January 1884, when the whale was too badly decomposed for further public exhibition, Struthers was allowed to come and dissect the famous specimen.
 He was well used to working on stinking carcasses: his dissecting room was reputed to stink "like the deck of a Greenland whaler".
 He had two assistants; but the dissection was disturbed by John Woods, who admitted the public, for a fee, to watch the dissection in progress, while a military band played in the background.

 There were snow showers, but Struthers was able to remove much of the skeleton before Woods had the flesh embalmed; the carcass was then stuffed and sewn up to be taken on a profitable tour as far as Edinburgh and London.
 Finally on 7 August 1884 Struthers was able to remove the skull and the rest of the skeleton.
 Struthers eventually wrote seven anatomy articles over the next decade on the whale, and ultimately published a complete monograph on it in 1889, entitled Memoir on the Anatomy of the Humpback Whale, Megaptera Longimana.

 In 2011, the whale's skeleton was displayed in the McManus Galleries in Dundee.

 Fame for anatomist

 Struthers became famous for his dissection of the Tay Whale, his largest specimen.
 It was one of a wide range of specimens of many species that he energetically collected to form a museum of zoology, to illustrate Darwin's theories.

 Fame in doggerel

 The whale became so famous that the doggerel poet William Topaz McGonagall (1825–1902) wrote a notably bad poem, "The Famous Tay Whale", about it.
 Two of the verses run:

 This was not the only piece of doggerel verse about the whale, as a poet signing himself "Spectator" published "The Whale Interviewed by his Mother on his Exploits in the River Tay" in the Dundee Courier, with verses such as:

 Anatomical drawings of the Tay Whale by John Struthers

+Sculpture

+A 22-tonne tubular stainless steel sculpture of the whale, by Lee Simmons, was installed at Waterfront Place, Dundee, in October 2021.